ln2t/connectomix/README.md

 ## Test Datasets

 A series of datasets to test various types of analysis are available on [openneuro](https://www.openneuro.org).
-Each of these dataset contains the configuration file to run the analysis.
+Each of these dataset contains the configuration file to run the analysis, as well as the commands to run each of the analysis.
 Note that these are only minimalistic examples and contain very little data.
-They are meant to ease your task of writing the configuration file that corresponds to your analysis.
+On top of being useful to test connectomix, they are also meant to ease your task of writing the configuration file that corresponds to your analysis.
 The featured analyzes are:

 - **Participant-level analysis**: dataset [dsXXX-1](https://www.openneuro.org/datasets/dsXXX-1), featuring:
     - Atlas-based ROIs definition, using Schaefer2018 with 100 rois,